dsisnero/nucleoc/README.md

 #### Debouncing Redraws

-`tick` is synchronous in this port, so avoid calling it more frequently than your UI needs.
+`tick` is non-blocking in this port, so avoid scheduling new runs more frequently than your UI needs.
 A common approach is to debounce redraws to ~16ms (60 FPS).

 ```crystal
 last_tick = Time.monotonic